Harrell ties career high with 34 as Clippers rout Pelicans

 TIP-INS

-Pelicans: C Jahlil Okafor returned to the lineup after missing four games due to a left ankle sprain and had 10 points along with six rebounds. ….
-Josh Hart missed his fourth straight game due to a sprained left ankle. …
+Pelicans: Lonzo Ball, who was also involved in the Davis trade, had nine points and five assists.
+He received some boos from the crowd when he entered the game in the first quarter. … Reddick had 12 points. … C Jahlil Okafor returned to the lineup after missing four games due to a left ankle sprain and had 10 points along with six rebounds. ….
+Josh Hart missed his fourth straight game due to a sprained left ankle.

-Clippers: Ivica Zubac had 10 rebounds before fouling out. … This was the second time this season Los Angeles has scored 70 or more points in the first half.
+Clippers: Ivica Zubac had 10 rebounds before fouling out. … Patrick Beverley had 10 points. … This was the second time this season Los Angeles has scored 70 or more points in the first half.

 UP NEXT

-Pelicans: Host the Los Angeles Lakers on Wednesday night in the first meeting against former star Anthony Davis.
+Pelicans: Host the Los Angeles Lakers on Wednesday night in the first meeting against former star Davis.

 Clippers: At Dallas on Tuesday night to begin a three-game road trip.